mutecomm/mute/doc/keyserver.md

 - Verify that `UIDContent.LASTENTRY` is reasonably fresh and valid for this keyserver.

-- If `IDENTITY` is unkown, add to Key Hashchain and add to Key Repository (see
+- If `IDENTITY` is unknown, add to Key Hashchain and add to Key Repository (see
   below: "Storing UIDMessages").
 End.
 - If `IDENTITY` is **known**, continue: